Advice > Data

 • Given a list of characters, a list of prior probabilities for each character, and a matrix of probabilities for each character combination, return the optimal sequence for the highest probability.

-Data scientists must be able to derive useful insights from large and complex datasets, which makes statistical analysis an important part of their daily work.
-Additionally, for companies that place an emphasis on machine learning, statistical analysis can help to clean and sort data for machine learning projects.
+Data scientists need to derive insights from large and complex datasets, which makes statistical analysis a core part of the role.
+At companies that emphasize machine learning, it also plays a key role in preparing and organizing data for model development.

-Prior to your interviews, take some time to brush up on statistics fundamentals and to practice giving concise explanations of statistical terms (e.g. p-value, recall, etc.).
-In addition, it's pretty common to get questions related to A/B testing, probability, and statistical models.
-At Google, this is the most prevalent question type.
+Before your interviews, take time to review key statistics fundamentals and practice explaining concepts clearly (e.g., p-value, recall).
+You’ll also commonly see questions on A/B testing, probability, and statistical models.
+At Google, this is one of the most common question types.

 • Make an unfair coin fair.
 (Solution)